Terry Tufts: History

 In 2016, under suggestion by luthier Linda Manzer, the trio formed The Algonquin Ensemble (with Lisa Moody – viola, Laura Nerenberg – violin, and Margaret Tobolowska – cello) to musically interpret the canvases and life story of Canadian Group of Seven motivator Tom Thomson.
-Their piece, Sonic Palette: Tom Thomson's Voice Through Music 100 Years Later, premiered at the McMichael Canadian Art Collection 9 July 2017 to a sold out audience.
+Their piece, Sonic Palette: Tom Thomson's Voice Through Music 100 Years Later, premiered at the McMichael Canadian Art Collection 9 July 2017 to a sold-out audience.

 Tufts has recorded six albums, one of which remains unreleased.
 Three of these albums are on Borealis Records.

-Arctic Rose is the opening cut from Susan Aglukark’s 1982 debut album, first titled Dreams for You and re-released as Arctic Rose.
-The music is written by Terry Tufts as well as the original lyric after being approached by the album's producer, Randall Prescott, who was looking for material for the project.
-The lyric deals with a friend or Aglukark's who was sent South from her home to school.
-His experience was not a good one and he took his own life.
-Randall Prescott briefly told of the incident to Tufts and Tufts changed a song he had already written to accommodate the story.
-Later Prescott said Aglukark, referring to her late friend, had told him "he was so beautiful" and Prescott asked Tufts to put the line in the song, Aglukark never being able to be present for the writing.
-Aglukark added two lines in Inuktitut at the beginning of the song sung to the guitar riff Tufts constructed.
-The original lyric Tufts wrote to his music is below: